antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Thanks!

-I want to express gratitude for [all the direct contributions that we received for .NET Core 2.0](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-contributors.md).
+On behalf of the entire team, I want to express our gratitude for [all the direct contributions that we received for .NET Core 2.0](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-contributors.md).
 Thanks!
 Some of the most prolific contributors for .NET Core 2.0 are from companies investing in .NET Core, other than Microsoft.
 Thanks to [Samsung](https://developer.tizen.org/development/tizen-.net-preview/introduction) and Qualcomm for your contributions to .NET Core.

 The .NET Core team shipped two .NET Core 2.0 previews ([preview 1](https://blogs.msdn.microsoft.com/dotnet/2017/05/10/announcing-net-core-2-0-preview-1/) and [preview 2](https://blogs.msdn.microsoft.com/dotnet/2017/06/28/announcing-net-core-2-0-preview-2/)) leading up to today's release.
 Thanks to everyone who tried out those releases and gave us feedback.